 Code to Compare RTF Files Using Java

 The GroupDocs.Comparison Cloud Java SDK helps Java developers compare RTF files with minimal coding effort.
-It empowers your applications, running on Windows, Linux, or macOS, to detect text changes with just a handful of API requests.
-Developers can utilize the Java REST API to programmatically implement the RTF comparison feature into their Java applications.
-You can also get a summary of changes in the resultant document to obtain a comprehensive perspective on the file comparison functionality and the content edits made.
+It empowers your applications on Windows, Linux, or macOS to spot text changes with just a few API calls.
+By leveraging the Java REST API, you can seamlessly embed the RTF comparison feature into any Java project.
+Moreover, the SDK provides a summary of changes in the resulting document, giving you a complete overview of the comparison results and the edits made.